Toblerone: Cultural impact

-The distinct pyramidal shape of the bar lent its name to the Toblerone line, a series of anti-tank emplacements from World War two era, prevalent in Switzerland's border areas.
+The distinct pyramidal shape of the bar lent its name to the Toblerone line, a series of anti-tank emplacements from World War II era, prevalent in Switzerland's border areas.

-The interior of the Tobler factory in Switzerland was the location where the title sequence of Willy Wonka & the Chocolate Factory was filmed.
+The interior of the Tobler factory in Switzerland was the location where the title sequence of Willy Wonka & the Chocolate Factory (1971) was filmed.
 However, the majority of the film was produced in West Germany.

-UK comedy character Alan Partridge battled a longstanding addiction to Toblerones, which became a running gag of his TV series.
+British comedy character Alan Partridge battled a longstanding addiction to Toblerones, which became a running gag of his TV series.

 In 1995, it was revealed that the Swedish politician Mona Sahlin had misused her government-issued credit card for unauthorised purchases.
 Because she had bought, among many other more expensive items, two bars of Toblerone, pro-Sahlin journalists attempted to downplay her abuse of parliamentary financial privileges as the "Toblerone affair", but Sahlin was nevertheless forced to step down as a Prime Ministerial candidate.
 She returned to politics in 1998.

 A triangular set of residences for students of the University of Manchester on the Oxford Road, Manchester, England, built in about 1975 are known as the Toblerones.

 The largest-sized Toblerone in production is used as a running gag in the 2017 Netflix series Neo Yokio.

+Association with air travel

+Toblerone has long been associated with air travel and duty-free retail.
+Food writer and cookbook author Irvin Lin wrote:

+It was something I associated with being a child, and that exclusivity of only getting it at the airport.
+Purchasing a Toblerone was very special for me.
+My friends’ families would go on vacation and they brought back this chic, European, long triangle-shaped chocolate.
+I never saw [Toblerones] at a grocery store.
+I thought you could only get it at the airport or when you were traveling and part of the jet set.

+Mondelez has leaned into this perception with a number of marketing campaigns to further associate the brand with travel.
+This includes the "Sense of Place" campaign in 2015, which involved limited edition travel destination-themed packaging and the #TravelisBack campaign in 2022, targeting younger travelers with social media influencer collaborations.
+In 2024 Toblerone’s ‘Win a Diamond’ concept tied perfectly with the iconic Toblerone shape, and slogans like “Diamonds are forever-ish” brought humor and style to the travelers’ experience.